polakowo/gpt2bot/README.md

 $ pip install -r requirements.txt
 ```

-Set your parameters such as API token in chatbot.cfg:
+Set your parameters such as API token in chatbot.cfg (or any other config):

 ```
 $ nano chatbot.cfg